onions41/CityClerkDataAccess/README.md

 ## About this project

-This is the class library that provides database access for the CityReporter ASP.NET project
+This is the class library that provides database access for the CityClerk project